Feast Fit For A Burger King: Trump Serves Fast Food To College Football Champs

 If only paintings could offer witty commentary.

 In this case, we'll have to rely on late night comedians and Twitter observers, who roundly ridiculed President Trump for the feast he provided for the Clemson Tigers.
-Clemson beat No. 1 ranked Alabama to take the College Football Playoff National Championship, and might have expected that a visit to the White House would command a dinner befitting a champion.
-Instead the Tigers got a dinner befitting a drive-through customer — granted, on fancier plates.
+Clemson beat No. 1 ranked Alabama to take the College Football Playoff National Championship and might have expected that a visit to the White House would command a dinner befitting a champion.
+Instead, the Tigers got a dinner befitting a drive-through customer — granted, on fancier plates.

 Here’s a video I shot of President Trump showing off his 300 hamburgers. pic.twitter.com/P06S6I5w07— Hunter Walker (@hunterw) January 14, 2019

-"I think we're going to serve McDonalds, Wendy's and Burger King with some pizza," Trump told reporters beforehand.
+"I think we're going to serve McDonald's, Wendy's and Burger King with some pizza," Trump told reporters beforehand.
 "I really mean it.
 It would be interesting.
 And I would think that's their favorite food."

 Because of the shutdown, most of the staff in the White House residence had been furloughed, so Trump paid for the meal himself, he said.

+Great being with the National Champion Clemson Tigers last night at the White House.
+Because of the Shutdown I served them massive amounts of Fast Food (I paid), over 1000 hamberders etc. Within one hour, it was all gone.
+Great guys and big eaters!— Donald J. Trump (@realDonaldTrump) January 15, 2019

-Trump's magnanimity did not spare him from the biting tongue of Twitter.
+But Trump's magnanimity did not spare him from the biting tongue of Twitter.

 Cold McDonald's on expensive plates could not be any more perfect a representation of Trump.— Jill (@JillChristinaWV) January 14, 2019